RiansyahTohamba/coding-notes/stats/sheldon-intro-stats-prob/ch7.md

 Normal Mean and V unknown for a Normal Mean When the Variance Is Unknown

 ## Prediction Interval

 ## Confidence Intervals for the Variance of a Normal Distribution

 # ESTIMATING THE DIFFERENCE IN MEANS OF TWO NORMAL POPULATIONS

-# APPROXIMATE CONFIDENCE INTERVAL FOR THE MEAN OF A BERNOULLI RANDOM VARIABLE